8KCool/shopping-sample-free-webflow/README.md

 	13- Define new exception for cart line and throw it from CartLineDAO.

 	14- Use Java enum to handle user roles in all application by adding new UserRole enum in dto package.

+	15- In "singleProduct.jsp" and if the user wants to return back to the product lists, I tracked the to view all products or view products by category in case of the user already selected a category.

+	16- In "singleProduct.jsp" the label of the button that used to return back to the product list make it depends on the user role.
+So in case of administrator the label of the button will be "Back" and in case other roles the label will be "Continue Shopping".